E-Davies/snake/README.md

 ## Description

-This Snake game was created after following a YouTube tutoral by Web Dev Simplified  - https://www.youtube.com/watch?v=QTcIXok9wNY
+This Snake game was created after following a YouTube tutorial by Web Dev Simplified  - https://www.youtube.com/watch?v=QTcIXok9wNY

 It taught me the following things: